This post may contain affiliate links. Please read my disclosure.

 Options for additions to this preserved lemon recipe:

 This is a basic preserved lemons recipe.
 To spice up your lemons with some other flavors, try adding bay leaves, peppercorns, cloves, cinnamon, coriander, thyme, ginger, the possibilities are endless.
-I recommend using about 3 teaspoons of whatever spice(s) you choose to use.
+I recommend using about 3 teaspoons of whatever spice(s) you choose to use, and mixing it with the salt for even distribution.

 How long do preserved lemons keep?